| |

 How to Make These Overnight Oats Foolproof

-• Stir thoroughly so chia seeds distribute evenly
+• Stir thoroughly so the chia seeds distribute evenly.

-• Fold in cookies last so they don’t completely dissolve
+• Fold in the cookies last so they do not completely dissolve.

 Letting them chill overnight gives the best texture.